zacharyneveu/Signal_In_Noise/README.md

 Most notebooks are in Matlab/Octave as this is the language required, however I am trying to duplicate my work in Julia as well, as I think it is a terrific language.

+### This Course is in progress!
+Watch this repo for updates by the week.

 ![Radar Gif](https://i.gifer.com/7jof.gif)